zw123han/Conference-App/phase2/README.txt

 	   You can Remove a room by selecting it from the list that appears.
 	   Click the Back button to return to the options home screen.

 	g) Choose Manage Accounts.
-NOTE: This option is only available to administrator user types.
+NOTE: This option is only available to organizer and administrator user types.
        You can view a list of users by type by selection an option from the drop-downmenu.
        You can Create a user by following the prompts.
        You can Delete a user by inputting their username.